nautobot/nautobot-plugin-chatops-panorama/README.md

 # Nautobot Panorama ChatOps

+# The code in this repository has been migrated to the [Nautobot ChatOps Repository](https://github.com/nautobot/nautobot-plugin-chatops) as an integration - read more about it in the [ChatOps Docs](https://docs.nautobot.com/projects/chatops/en/latest/admin/install/)!
+As of July 2023 this repository has been **FROZEN** - all development / issues / discussions for this integration are in the [Nautobot ChatOps Repository](https://github.com/nautobot/nautobot-plugin-chatops) going forward.

 This is a plugin for [Nautobot](https://github.com/nautobot/nautobot) that extends ChatOps support to Palo Alto Panorama systems.
 The plugin adds some useful commands into your ChatOps environment that enhances an administrator's and end user's day-to-day usage of Panorama.
 This framework allows for the quick extension of new ChatOps commands for Panorama.

 Note: While this plugin requires Nautobot and the base Nautobot ChatOps plugin, it does _not_ require the Panorama or Palo Alto inventory to be in Nautobot.
 It is effectively Nautobot-independent, except for using it as a backend to run the chatbot itself.